kaylalmar/StudyGenius-Pro-Showcase/README.md

 ## Why StudyGenius Pro?

 Study GeniusPro offers various features to aid students across all education levels.
 It was developed to address educational disparities faced by students across regions in Silicon Valley.
 There is a direct correlation between a student's location and their academic performance, primarily due to the funding for public schools.
 Our team focused on addressing this issue by targeting the United Nation's Sustainable Development Goal number four: Quality Education.
-StudyGenius Pro ains to bridge this gap by providing underpriviledged students with readily available resources.
+StudyGenius Pro aims to bridge this gap by providing underpriviledged students with readily available resources.
 ## Our Solution
 A cutting-edge application leveraging AI technology to generate interactive study materials and resources, enhancing the efficiency and effectiveness of students' learning experiences.
 Through out AI-powered platform, we strive to create a more equitable educational landscape, ensuring that all students, regardless of their finanical background, have the tools they need to succeed academically.